-The IETS manual provides guidance regarding trypsin washing and verification of the intact zona pellucida (intact and free of adherent material) after washing.
-These are important steps in processing to ensure that viruses will not be transmitted with the embryo.
-Trypsin is critical in removing infectious bovine rhinotracheitis virus and vesicular stomatitis virus.
+The IETS Manual provides guidance regarding washing and verification of the intact zona pellucida (intact and free of adherent material) after washing.
+These are important steps in processing to decrease the risk that risk organisms are transmitted with the embryo.
 Micro-manipulation should only be permitted after washing and verification of the zona pellucida for maximum assurance that the embryo is free of virus.